codeeverything/shoelace/README.md

 From the Vagrant website:

 > Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.

+## Resources

+A list of other useful tools or references for your projects.